AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Configure an ENI.md

 You must query the attributes of each ENI, including the primary private IP address, subnet mask, default route, and MAC address.
 You must also pay attention to the mapping between the ENI name and the MAC address in subsequent configurations.

 1. Remotely connect to an ECS instance.
-For more information, see [Overview](/intl.en-US/Instance/Connect to instances/Overview.md).
+For more information, see [OverviewGuidelines on instance connection](/intl.en-US/Instance/Connect to instances/Overview.md).

 2. Query the attributes of each ENI, including the primary private IP address, subnet mask, default route, and MAC address.

     -   Method 1: Query the attributes in the ECS console.
         1. Log on to the [ECS console](https://ecs.console.aliyun.com).
+        2. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
-        2. In the left-side navigation pane, choose **Network & Security** \> **ENIs**.
+        3. In the left-side navigation pane, choose **Network & Security** \> **ENIs**.
-        3. On the **Network Interfaces** page, find the ENIs whose attributes you want to query and view their primary private IP addresses and MAC addresses in the **Primary Private IP Address** and **Type/MAC Address\(All\)** columns.
+        4. On the **Network Interfaces** page, find the ENIs whose attributes you want to query and view their primary private IP addresses and MAC addresses in the **Private IP Address** and **Type/MAC Address\(All\)** columns.
     -   Method 2: Run the curl command to query the attributes from the instance metadata.
-For more information, see [Metadata](/intl.en-US/Instance/Manage instances/Metadata/Metadata.md).
+For more information, see [Overview of instance metadata](/intl.en-US/Instance/Manage instances/Metadata/Overview of instance metadata.md).

         ```
         [root@LocalHost ~]# curl http://100.100.100.200/latest/meta-data/network/interfaces/macs/